ajeglot/academic/content/education/PHD/index.md

 on NO3- removal.
 They were first investigated by Seidel (1955) in Germany and the research to improve the functioning of these systems spread around the world with main contributions from the USA, New Zealand, Canada, Sweden and Denmark.
 WBR facilities have been chosen to treat NO3- from agricultural run-offs mainly due to their high NO3- removal efficiency, their low-cost and low maintenance compared to other technologies (Schipper et al., 2010).
 In Denmark, the government decided to fund the construction of WBRs facilities on farmers land to promote the use of the technology
-(Vandplanlægning, 2016), increasing the need for research to keep optimizing the technology.
+(Vandplanlaegning, 2016), increasing the need for research to keep optimizing the technology.

 WBRs are designed to provide anoxic conditions favoring the occurrence of heterotrophic denitrification.
 Woodchips were chosen to be a long lasting C source and so far their longevity to sustain efficient NO3- removal has been assessed to be about 10 years (Robertson, 2010).
 Denitrification is a respiration process using NO3- as electron acceptor and the process is conducted mainly by